Yttrium-tYcLief/sod-guides/enclave/boss2.md

 ## Phase 2

-Beatrix enters the fight after 2 waves of adds have spawned and 2 class calls have been performed.
+Beatrix enters the fight after 2 class calls have been performed.

 {: .new-title .fs-3}
 > NEW - Changed 4/14/25
 >
-> This is far sooner than the previous 2:20 timer.
+> This is far sooner than the previous 2:20 timer and will occur within roughly a minute.

 She's a fairly simple tank and spank, but the real challenge comes from keeping up with fresh adds and avoiding the call mechanics.
-Once Beatrix becomes active, the adds will respawn faster based on the rate that you kill them - you should still be cleaving them, but you should primarily focus on Beatrix.
+Once Beatrix becomes active, the adds will respawn faster based on the rate that you kill them.
+You should continue focusing adds until 50% while cleaving Beatrix - once you cross 50%, switch and primarily focus Beatrix while cleaving adds.

-She has a few abilities:
+Beatrix herself has a few abilities:

 ### [Unwavering Blade](https://www.wowhead.com/classic/spell=1232389/unwavering-blade)
 She'll cast this on the tank periodically, dramatically increasing the damage they take.
 Tank-swap immediately.
 Lasts 25 seconds.